Why is Copper Essential in PCBs?

 3. Double-sided Soft Board Structure (FPC)

-The structure of the FPC double-sided soft board features pads on both sides and is primarily used for interconnecting with other circuit boards.
-Although it shares similarities with the single-layer board structure, the manufacturing process is quite different.
-Its raw materials include copper foil, protective film, and transparent adhesive.
-First, holes are drilled in the protective film at the required pad positions.
-Then, copper foil is applied, and the pads and leads are etched.
-Afterward, another drilled protective film layer is applied.
+FPC double-sided soft boards are designed with pads on both sides, making them ideal for interconnecting with other circuit boards.
+While similar to single-layer boards, the manufacturing process differs significantly.
+The boards are crafted using copper foil, protective film, and transparent adhesive.
+Initially, holes are drilled into the protective film at the necessary pad locations.
+Subsequently, copper foil is applied, and the pads and leads are etched.
+Finally, an additional protective film layer with drilled holes is affixed to complete the structure.

 Contact